-What I’ve learned over the years is that life continues on after a marriage disolves.
+What I’ve learned over the years is that life continues on after a marriage dissolves.
 People go their separate ways, start over and write new chapters.

-Discovering that your ex has moved on either through dating, remarriage or having more children can be difficult.
+When your ex moves on, it can be difficult.
 No matter how much time has passed or the extent of your healing process it can sting.

 I was reminded of this today.
-Reality can be filled with unexpecting raw emotions that stir old feelings of anger, hurt and resentment.
+Reality can be filled with unexpected raw emotions that stir old feelings of anger, hurt and resentment.

 Standing alone amid the plungers, drains and pipes it hit me so hard.
 As if I was being punched in the gut.
 Remembering how just minutues earlier he was telling me his news, smiling and hugging my son, but all these new thoughts bombarding me.

 Why does he get to have the perfect marriage, fancy house and all Amercian nuclear family that I have always dreamed of?